TL;DR

 What else to look for on University Ave:

 Vietnamese restaurants are the most reliably vegan-friendly category on the corridor.
-Beyond Ngon, several Vietnamese spots in the Hamline-Midway stretch offer tofu pho, vegetarian phở broth, and vegetable stir-fries.
-Ask about the broth — some use pork-based stock even for "vegetarian" dishes.
+With Ngon closed, look for current spots that offer tofu pho, vegetarian pho broth, and vegetable stir-fries.
+Ask about the broth because some kitchens use pork- or beef-based stock even for dishes labeled "vegetarian."

 Mexican and Salvadoran spots near the neighborhood offer bean and rice plates, vegetable pupusas, and dishes where the vegan option is the default preparation.
 El Burrito Mercado (175 Cesar Chavez St, a short drive south) is the destination Mexican grocery and restaurant — the bean options and vegetable dishes are extensive and the taqueria counter has a solid vegan selection.